wqgc/product-start/README.md

 The main three ways in which a user can interact with the app is registration/logging in, creating product campaigns to raise money, and pledging to a campaign to help fund it.

 ## Getting Started
-You can try ProductStart at [https://rn-db-823f5.web.app](https://rn-db-823f5.web.app/), or run it locally:
+You can try running it locally:

 ```
 git clone https://github.com/wqgc/product-start.git